daudmujib/ios-sdks/README.md

 Activates a card based on the provided `SFRequest` parameters.

 - `request`: An `SFRequest` object that includes the necessary parameters for card activation.
+- `controller`: The view controller from which the request should be initiated.

 ### `getPin(for request: SFRequest, on controller: UIViewController)`

-Retrieves the PIN of a card using the corresponding `SFRequest` parameters.
+Show the PIN of a card using the corresponding `SFRequest` parameters.

 - `request`: An `SFRequest` object that includes the necessary parameters for fetching the PIN.

-- Returns: A `String` representing the PIN of the card.
+- `controller`: The view controller from which the request should be initiated.

 ### `setPin(for request: SFRequest, on controller: UIViewController)`

 Sets the PIN of a card.

 - `request`: An `SFRequest` object that includes the necessary parameters for setting the PIN.
-- `pin`: A `String` representing the new PIN for the card.
+- `controller`: The view controller from which the request should be initiated.

 ## SFRequest Structure